Rules

 - LDAP: Validates credentials via an LDAP server (only supports password authentication).

-- To use Account Repository authentication, you must first create an Account Repository so it can be selected from the Account Repository dropdown.
+- To use Account Repository authentication, you must first create so it can be selected from the Account Repository dropdown.

 Outbound Authentication Source